 Located in the Salnés valley, the winery boasts 12 hectares that surround the 16th century Galician Palace.
 All the vines are trained high on supporting wires in the “Parral” trellis system, as is the local tradition, to guard against mildew and rot, and to assist ripening.
 The soil is sandy, acidic and shallow.
 Production is around 200,000 bottles per year.

 After hand picking, the grapes are carefully de-stemmed and then gently pressed.
 The grape must (no skins) is fermented in temperature controlled, stainless steel tanks for 30 days.
 The juice is left in contact with its lees for four months in the pursuit of texture and density.
 It is then aged in tank for at least five months and bottled three months before release.
+Bottled in March 2018 Pazo Barrantes develops an attractive aromatic complexity and mouth feel along its ageing in bottle.

 Serve at 12º-14º C